 How much sub-base will be needed?

-It’s easier than might think to determine how much sub-base you actually need.
+It’s easier than you might think to determine how much sub-base you actually need for your driveway.

 Most MOT-1 suppliers will be able to tell you exactly how much you need to buy to adequately prepare your drive, or you can even use an online calculator.